LupusLudensEst/UIautomation/cucumber/README.md

 PASSWORD='password'

 4.1) npm install chromedriver
+and chromebrowser !!headless version!! configure it in settings for chromedriver!!!
 5) To start tests run “npm test” command  (please provide a location of test?)
 6) propery of server link located: Features/fixtures/params.js